Skip to content

 .get('/side-effect', () => 'hi')

-Elysia encapsulate side-effect of a plugin unless explicitly stated
+Elysia encapsulates side-effects of a plugin unless explicitly stated

-Both has a encapsulate mechanism of a plugin to prevent side-effect.
+Both have an encapsulation mechanism of a plugin to prevent side-effects.

-However, Elysia can explicitly stated which plugin should have side-effect by declaring a scoped while Fastify always encapsulate it.
+However, Elysia can explicitly stated which plugin should have side-effect by declaring a scoped while Hono always encapsulate it.

 ts